dgerabagi/data-curation-environment/flattened_repo.md

 -   **Artifacts Affected:** `file-operation.service.ts`, `parallel-copilot.view/on-message.ts`, `parallel-copilot.view/view.tsx`
 -   **Cycles Observed:** 135
 -   **Symptom:** In the Parallel Co-Pilot Panel, the "Associated Files" list shows a file that doesn't exist with a red `✗`.
 The user accepts this file into the workspace.
 The file is correctly created on the disk, but the UI in the PCPP does not update, and the icon remains a red `✗`.
 -   **Root Cause Analysis (RCA):** The `fileExistenceMap` state, which controls the `✓`/`✗` icons, is only populated when the panel is parsed.
 The file write operation happens on the backend, and there was no mechanism to inform the PCPP frontend that the state of the file system (which it was displaying) had changed as a result of its own action.
-The file watcher correctly triggers a refresh for the *Context Chooser* view, but this does not affect the state of the separate *Parallel Co-Pilot* view.
+The file watcher correctly triggers a refresh for the *Context Chooser* view, but this does not affect the state of the separate *Parallel Co-pilot* view.
 -   **Codified Solution & Best Practice:**
     1.  **Implement a Targeted Notification:** A new IPC channel, `ServerToClientChannel.FilesWritten`, was created.
     2.  **Backend Acknowledgment:** After the `file-operation.service` successfully writes files, it returns the list of affected paths to the `on-message.ts` handler.